 Either chicken breast and white rice or chicken thighs and brown rice.
-You’ll see, this pressure cooker chicken and rice will become your new favorite dinner recipe!
+You’ll see, this instant pot chicken and rice will become your new favorite dinner recipe!

 The Instant Pot is my new obsession!
 I experiment a lot with “all-in-one-pot” meals with it and jump in the air with joy when I finally get it right.

 Unfortunately, it requires loads of trials and errors until I hit the perfect cooking time and pressure and pressure release.
 You are lucky though, I do all the testing and you can simply follow the recipe enjoy Instant Pot Chicken and Rice made to perfection :)

 How to Make Instant Pot Chicken and Rice